LIFEHUBBER

 LLM Wiki is a cross-platform desktop app that turns documents into an organized, interlinked personal knowledge base maintained with LLM help.

 The official repository presents LLM Wiki as an app that ingests documents, builds wiki pages with source traceability, keeps a persistent knowledge graph current, supports optional vector search, and exposes a local API plus a companion agent skill for tools such as Codex or Claude Code.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is